Can assist with the following:

 - Tea Tree Essential Oil

-Massage – Buy a base oil: coconut, sweet almond, grape seed for example.
+Massage – Buy a base oil: sweet almond or jojoba.
 If you have 20ml of base oil, add half the amount of Essential Oil drops.
-In this case, you will add 5 drops of Lavender, 3 drops of Eucalyptus and 2 drops of Peppermint.
-Rub the blend over the affected facial area, as required.
+In this case, you will add 5 drops of Lavender, 3 drops of Eucalyptus and 2 drops of Tea Tree.
+Apply the blend over the body, as required.
 Especially effective after a bath.

 Bath – Your skin is the most absorbent part of the body.
 The heat of the bath assists in the absorption.
 There are 2 ways to do this:

 - Diffusing 5 drops (maximum) of Essential Oils into a teaspoon of milk.
 Or a cup, if you would like more of a Cleopatra style bath.
-Use 3 drops of Lavender, 1 drop of Eucalyptus and 1 drop of Peppermint.
+Use 3 drops of Lavender, 1 drop of Tea Tree and 1 drop of Eucalyptus.
 Add Epsom salts.

 - Or simply add 5ml of your massage blend.